tomkealey/tomkealey.github.io/content/experience.md

 - Transformed an underrated front-end team to a high-performing full stack team, uniquely positioned to deliver end-to-end SaaS solutions.
 The team has grown in autonomy, increased their domain and multiplied their value to the business.
 - Inspired countless managers and their teams to greater performance and potential, through mentoring and coaching.
 The groups could see their challenge(s) more clearly, spot new opportunities and take responsibility for making better.
-- Introduced a modern approach to product development, with data integration and data analytics.
-The organisation could make informed decision and take actions using insights generated from investment, usage and engineering data.
+- Introduced a modern approach to product development, with increased transparency and data analytics.
+The team make informed decision and take actions using insights generated from product usage and engineering data.
+And they look to inspire others by documenting their evolving ways of working in a public handbook.

 ### Career History